pkarsy/sshportfw/README.md

 ## STEP 1 : Installation of the binary
 Note that the program is only tested on Linux.
 A Linux amd64 executable is included.
 It should run on every modern Linux for PC.
-It can probably work on other platforms(after a recompile), but it is not tested.
+It can probably work on other platforms (after a compile), but it is not tested.
 See **Other platforms** below
 ```sh
 > git clone https://github.com/pkarsy/sshportfw
 > cd sshportfw